Chernoff Information as a Privacy Constraint for Adversarial Classification and Membership Advantage: Abstract

 \section{Abstract}

-This work studies a privacy metric based on Chernoff information, \textit{Chernoff differential privacy}, due to its significance in characterization of classifier performance.
-Adversarial classification, as any other classification problem is built around minimization of the (average or correct detection) probability of error in deciding on either of the classes in the case of binary classification.
-Unlike the classical hypothesis testing problem, where the false alarm and mis-detection probabilities are handled separately resulting in an asymmetric behavior of the best error exponent, in this work, we focus on the Bayesian setting and characterize the relationship between the best error exponent of the average error probability and $\varepsilon-$differential privacy \cite{D06}.
-Accordingly, we re-derive Chernoff differential privacy in terms of $\varepsilon-$differential privacy using the Radon-Nikodym derivative and show that it satisfies the composition property.
-Subsequently, we present numerical evaluation results, which demonstrates that Chernoff information outperforms Kullback-Leibler divergence as a function of the privacy parameter $\varepsilon$, the impact of the adversary's attack and global sensitivity for the problem of adversarial classification in Laplace mechanisms.
+This work investigates a privacy metric based on Chernoff information motivated by its importance in characterizing the optimal classifier's performance.
+Adversarial classification centers on minimizing the probability of error -either average error or correct detection error- when deciding between two classes in the binary setting.
+Classical hypothesis testing treats false alarm and mis-detection probabilities separately, resulting in asymmetric optimal error exponents.
+In this work, we instead characterize the relationship between $\varepsilon\textrm{-}$differential privacy, the optimal error exponent of one error probability conditioned on the other, and the optimal average error exponent.
+To this end, we re-derive Chernoff differential privacy in connection with $\varepsilon\textrm{-}$differential privacy using the Radon-Nikodym derivative and establish its relationship with Kullback-Leibler (KL) differential privacy to prove that Chernoff differential privacy is sandwiched between the two.
+We then present numerical evaluations demonstrating that Chernoff information outperforms the KL divergence as a function of the privacy parameter $\varepsilon$, particularly in capturing the impact of adversarial attacks under Laplace mechanisms.
+Finally, we upper bound the adversary's advantage in membership inference attacks based on Chernoff differential privacy and numerically compare its performance with existing bounds derived using $(\varepsilon,\delta)\textrm{-}$differential privacy.
+Accordingly, we re-derive Chernoff differential privacy in connection with $\varepsilon\textrm{-}$differential privacy using the Radon-Nikodym derivative, and prove its relation with Kullback-Leibler (KL) differential privacy.
+Subsequently, we present numerical evaluation results, which demonstrates that Chernoff information outperforms Kullback-Leibler divergence as a function of the privacy parameter $\varepsilon$ and the impact of the adversary's attack in Laplace mechanisms.
+Lastly, we introduce a new upper bound on adversary's membership advantage in membership inference attacks using Chernoff DP and numerically compare its performance with existing alternatives based on $(\varepsilon,\delta)\textrm{-}$differential privacy in the literature.